eugeneyan/eugeneyan/README.md

 ### 👋 Hi, I'm Eugene Yan

-I [work](https://eugeneyan.com/about/) at the intersection of **machine learning & product** to build and deploy ML systems especially in B2C businesses.
+I [work](https://eugeneyan.com/about/) at the intersection of **machine learning & product** to build and deploy ML systems, especially in B2C businesses.
 Currently an Applied Scientist at Amazon helping users read more, and get more out of reading.
 I also...

 - 📝 [Write](https://eugeneyan.com/writing/) & [speak](https://eugeneyan.com/speaking/) about effective data science, machine learning in production, and career.
 - 🧠 [Teach](https://eugeneyan.com/resources/) a free email course to help data scientists be more effective.